Jourama Falls is like no other. It's a pristine environment that terraces down into the valley and is a prime place to canyon.

 This route not attempted, but may be a cleaner route with less risk of ropes not pulling.
 Sacrifical sling required.

-It is also possible to descend the far River Right shute of the waterfall with caution using the aged bottlebrush as an anchor to decend 10m abseil, then slabby exit down to pool behind monolith.
+It is also possible to descend the far River Right shute of the waterfall with caution.
+There's an old rope left behind by previous adventueres tied to bottlebrush.
+Use an aged bottlebrush as an anchor to decend 10m abseil, then slabby exit down to pool behind monolith.